 How did Weber help set you on your path?

-How did Weber inform your Jewish Life?
+How did Weber inform your Jewish Life today?

-What is your fondest Weber memory?
+What were your favorite Weber moments?

 As an alum, what advice would you give to recent Weber graduates?